The exchange program offers students a unique opportunity to experience other cultures and perspectives while pursuing their educational goals.

 Selection as a part of the Outgoing MTSU NSE cohort exchange is based on these criteria:

-A form in the application packet requires approval from your home academic department (the Academic Advisor and the Academic Dean or whoever the Dean designates must sign this form).
-This paperwork must be completed as part of the application process.
+The NSE application requires approval from your home academic department (the Academic Advisor and the Academic Dean or whoever the Dean designates must sign this form).
+This form must be completed and uploaded as part of the application process.

 Once your application is submitted, the MTSU NSE Coordinator will contact you to schedule an interview.

-A one-time, non-refundable application and processing fee of $150 is due to MTSU with your application.
+A one-time, non-refundable application and processing fee of $150 is due to NSE with your application.

 Make sure you know what additional fees are required when you are researching schools.
 You can find this information on a school's profile page or on the NSE website.